bioconda/bioconda.github.io/_sources/index.rst.txt

     Contributors work together to fix any issues (which are tested again) and the process repeats until all tests pass.

+    Our :doc:`build system <contributor/build-system>`,
-    Our `build system`_, ``bioconda-utils``, orchestrates the various building and testing steps on CI infrastructure like CircleCI, Azure Pipelines, and GitHub Actions.
+    :doc:`bioconda-utils <contributor/bioconda-utils>`, orchestrates the various
+    building and testing steps on CI infrastructure like CircleCI, Azure Pipelines, and GitHub Actions.
 The output consists of both a `conda package`_ and a `Biocontainer`_ that can be inspected before merging the pull request.

 :circlednumber:`④` A repository of packages and a registry of containers